-That day is my favorite field trip, my classmates all felt wonderful and wanted to have it again, and so do I. I really love heights, because when I stand on the high place; I could feel the wind and overlook all the things down there, like city, forest, and ocean.
+That day was my favorite field trip.
+My classmates all felt wonderful and wanted to do it again, and so did I. I really love heights because when I stand on a high place I can feel the wind and overlook all the things down below, like the city, forest and ocean.
 I could spend all day on the mountain.
-So that’s why I feel that field trip was the craziest day in my life.
+So that’s why I feel that that field trip was the craziest day in my life.

+Word Count: 858

 [Essay 2: Making a Claim About a Historical Event: Draft 1]

+The Holocaust

 What will happened if America and other countries stand out when Germany just began coerce and tyrannize the Jewish.
 A Holocaust in English and German is called "Holocaust", this word is from Greek, meaning burning sacrifices with fire.
 Jews called it "Shoah", from Hebrew, with the meaning of" holocaust.”
 The Holocaust refers to the ethnic cleansing of Nazi Germany in World War II and is one of the most notorious atrocities in World War II.
 Germany massacred nearly six million Jews during the ethnic cleansing.